vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

   close successfully, I do a second attempt (after attempting the next bullet point) and hold closed again for as long as possible.

-  As of 2025-10-18, I am usually able to close at least once, and sometimes twice.
-The first hold time is somewhere between 1 second and 10 seconds, usually 2 to 4 seconds.
+  As of 2025-12-20, I am usually able to close at least once, and often twice.
+The first hold time is somewhere between 0 seconds and 15 seconds, usually about 5 to 8 seconds.
 The second hold time, if I succeed, is generally somewhere between 0 seconds and 3 seconds.

 * Both hands together on 200 lb with left hand on the inside: I try to